 The poster-boy of late 20th century change, Newgate Lane has gone from a little track to a chaotic through-route.
-It was designated the catchy administrative title 'B3385' in 1935.
+It was designated the catchy administrative title B3385 in 1935; until this date, it was a barely-known backwater, and its evolution into one of the region's busiest roads has been quite something.

 The route starts at the strange flyover junction.
 This used to be a simple fork with Gosport Road, roughly where the southbound carriageway diverges today.
 To the west was Cams Alders and in the middle were two properties called Black House, which became Cams Cottages.